 The enzymes are of two types, they include: Fatty acid amide hydrolase (FAAH) and monoacylglycerol lipase (MAGL).
 FAAH is responsible for breaking down excess anandamide while MAGL works on 2-AG.

 They both ensure that the endocannabinoids get utilized when they are required but not longer than they should stay in the body system.

 Why Cannabinoids have effects on the body

-The main reason why cannabinoids like THC, Cannabidiol and Cannabinol has psychoactive and/or medicinal effects on the body is because the human body has a system in place to interact with it.
+The main reason why cannabinoids like THC, Cannabidiol and Cannabinol have psychoactive and/or medicinal effects on the body is because the human body has a system in place to interact with them.

-It has been discovered that THC has the ability to bind with the two receptors in the body and activating them just like the naturally produced endocannabinoid in the body does.
+It has been discovered that THC has the ability to bind with the two receptors in the body and activates them just like the naturally produced endocannabinoid in the body does.

 However rather than binding directly to them, it works by antagonizing the effect of FAAH enzyme which is responsible for the breakdown of anandamide.

-When FAAH is inhibited, the breakdown process of anandamide is disrupted and this leads to a buildup of FAAH in the brain, making it linger longer than usual and this account for the high feeling and psychoactive effect it has on the user.
+When FAAH is inhibited, the breakdown process of anandamide is disrupted and this leads to a buildup of FAAH in the brain, making it linger longer than usual and this accounts for the ‘high’ feeling and the psychoactive effect it has on the user.

 Antagonization of the FAAH enzyme has been shown to be a useful means of combating other mental disorders.
 And some of the anti–anxiety properties of CBD may be from its ability to antagonize the effect of FAAH and thereby increase endocannabinoid presence in the body system.

-Due to its significant effects on the human body, the endocannabinoid system is believed to have significant effect in treating and correcting many medical conditions.
+Due to its significant effects on the human body, the endocannabinoid system is believed to have significant effects in treating and correcting many medical conditions.